dkharrat/NexusDialog/README.md

 Adding Custom Elements
 ----------------------
-If the built-in form controls provided by NexusDialog don't meet your needs, you can easily extend NexusData to provide custom form elements.
+If the built-in form controls provided by NexusDialog don't meet your needs, you can easily extend NexusDialog to provide custom form elements.
 The common parent class for all form elements is `FormElementController`.
 Among other things, `FormElementController` tells NexusDialog how to construct the view to display in the form.

 Typically your custom element falls under one of these cases: